 Consistent with Operating Procedure OP-19, New England’s planning procedures require generator unit stability for all Normal Design Contingencies as defined in Planning Procedure PP-3.
 This criterion applies when the fastest protection scheme is unavailable at any BPS substation involved in the fault clearing.
 This criterion applies if the fastest protection scheme is available at any non-BPS substation involved in the fault clearing.
 If the fastest protection scheme is unavailable at a non-BPS substation, unit instability is permitted as long as the net source loss resulting from the Normal Design Contingency is not more than 1,200 MW, and the net source loss is confined to the local area (i.e. no generator instability or system separation can occur outside the local area).

-The 1,200 MW limit derives from the NPCC Directory 1 criteria which require that a Normal Design Contingency have no significant adverse impact outside the local area.
-The maximum loss of source for a Normal Design Contingency has been jointly agreed upon by NYISO (formerly NYPP), ISO-NE (formerly NEPEX) and PJM to be between 1,200 MW and 2,200 MW depending on system conditions within NYISO and PJM.
-This practice is observed pursuant to a joint, FERC-approved protocol, which is Attachment G to the ISO-NE Tariff.
+The 1,200 MW limit derives from the NPCC Directory #1 criteria which require that a Normal Design Contingency listed in Table 3 of the document have no significant adverse impact outside the local area.
+The maximum loss of source for a Normal Design Contingency has been jointly agreed upon by NYISO (formerly NYPP), ISO-NE (formerly NEPEX), and PJM to be between 1,200 MW and 2,200 MW depending on system conditions within NYISO and PJM.
+This practice is observed pursuant to a joint, FERC-approved protocol, which is described in Attachment C Section 5.2.2.1 of the OATT.
 The low limit of 1,200 MW has historically been used for Design Contingencies in New England.

-Voltage
+Voltage Criteria

 NERC is has revised its transmission planning procedures to establish the requirement for transient voltage response criteria.

-This section will address those criteria once the new requirement becomes effective.
+This section is under development.

-Damping
+Damping Criteria

-Appendix C of ISO New England Planning Procedure PP 3, Reliability Standards for the New England Area Bulk Power Supply System, contains the damping criteria used in stability studies of the New England transmission system.
+Appendix C of PP 3 contains the damping criteria used in stability studies of the New England transmission system.
 This guideline is duplicated below.

 The purpose of the damping criterion is to assure small signal stability of the New England bulk power supply system.
 System damping is characterized by the damping ratio, zeta (ζ).
 The damping ratio provides an indication of the length of time an oscillation will take to dampen.
 The damping criterion specifies a minimum damping ratio of 0.03, which corresponds to a 1% settling time of one minute or less for all oscillations with a frequency of 0.4 Hz or higher.
 Conformance with the criterion may be demonstrated with the use of small signal eigenvalue analysis to explicitly identify the damping ratio of all questionable oscillations.